 In most uncomplicated cases of sharp pain, your pain should disappear after only a couple chiropractic adjustments.
 The burning pain of a pinched nerve is an indication that something is not working properly in the body, and tends to find quick relief after being treated.
 However, it is possible that you may need a short ongoing course of treatment after the pain goes away in order to fix the cause of the problem and ensure it does not happen again.

-Your chiropractic adjustments at Johnson Family Chiropractic are sure to be painless and quick.
+Your chiropractic adjustments at Johnson Family Chiropractic of Peoria are sure to be painless and quick.
 Sometimes, the pain of a pinched nerve condition can make it difficult to perform some motions such as bending your head or turning your back.
-Fortunately, the Activator Methods analysis and adjustment protocol that is used at Johnson Family Chiropractic will not require you to bend, twist, or contort your body into any painful positions.
+Fortunately, the Activator Methods analysis and adjustment protocol that is used at Johnson Family Chiropractic of Peoria will not require you to bend, twist, or contort your body into any painful positions.